 The bravest amongst you could let the contract end.
 When I did, within around a month I started to receive cards from Sky offering various discounts.
 They started at 50%, rose to 60% then decreased back to 50%.
 Some of them also offered account credit too.

 To get the ball rolling, give Sky a call on 0333 0759 2904.
 Alternatively, visit the Sky site and contact live chat.
+This is a little slower, but at least you don’t have to speak to somebody.

 If you have a spare few minutes, take a look at Sky Protect, which can offer some decent value insurance.